 Nondeterministic bottom-avoiding choice is an important and useful idea.
 With the wide-spread use of hardware supporting parallel computation, it can speed up practical computation and, at the same time, relates to computation over mathematical structures like real numbers~\cite{Escardo96,Tsuiki02}.
 On the other hand, it is not easy to apply theoretical tools like denotational semantics to nondeterministic bottom-avoiding choice~\cite{HughesO89,Levy07}, and guaranteeing correctness and totality of such programs is a difficult task.

 To explain the subtleties of the problem, let us start with an example.
-Suppose that $M$ and $N$ are partial programs that, under the conditions $A$ and $\neg A$, respectively, are guaranteed to terminate and produce values satisfying specification $B$.
+Suppose that $M$ and $N$ are partial programs that, under the (in general undecidable) conditions $A$ and $\neg A$, respectively, are guaranteed to terminate and produce values satisfying a specification $B$.
 Then, by executing $M$ and $N$ in parallel and taking the result returned first, we should always obtain a result satisfying $B$.
 This kind of bottom-avoiding nondeterministic program is known as \emph{McCarthy's amb (ambiguous) operator} \cite{McCarthy1963}, and we denote such a program by $\Amb(M, N)$. $\Amb$ is called the angelic choice operator and is usually studied as one of the three nondeterministic choice operators (the other two are erratic choice and demonic choice).

 If one tries to formalize this idea naively, one will face some obstacles.
-Let $\ire{M}{B}$ (``$M$ realizes $B$'') denote the fact that a program $M$ satisfies a specification $B$ and let $\Set(B)$ be the specification that can be satisfied by a concurrent program of the form $\Amb(M, N)$ that always terminates and produces a value satisfying $B$.
+Let $\ire{M}{B}$ (``$M$ realizes $B$'') express that program $M$ satisfies specification $B$, and let $\Set(B)$ be the specification that is satisfied by concurrent programs of the form $\Amb(M, N)$ that always terminate and produce a value satisfying $B$.
 Then, the above inference could be written as

 However, this inference is not sound for the following reason.
 Suppose that $A$ does not hold, that is, $\neg A$ holds.
 Then, the execution of $N$ will produce a value satisfying $B$.
-But the execution of $M$ may terminate as well, and with a data that does not satisfy $B$ since there is no condition on $M$ if $A$ does not hold.
+But the execution of $M$ may terminate as well, and produce data that does not satisfy $B$ since there is no condition on $M$ if $A$ does not hold.
 Therefore, if $M$ terminates first in the execution of $\Amb(M, N)$, we obtain a result that may not satisfy $B$.